ASU-RISE-Lab/Docs_Website/docs/add_to_website/add_to_website.md

 ```

 ### Front Matter

+Open your `.md` file and add the front matter before anything else.

 The front matter of your new page (the stuff that goes on top of the new file) should be as follows:
 ```